QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 ### Statistics

-Python's data manipulation and statistics libraries have improved rapidly over the last few years, and the rich library provides support to tackle [specific problems in data science](https://ieeexplore.ieee.org/document/8757088).
+Python's data manipulation and statistics libraries have improved rapidly over the last few years, which supports to tackle
+[specific problems in data science](https://ieeexplore.ieee.org/document/8757088).

 #### Pandas